wh0pper/flashcards_ruby/README.md

   3. clone or download word_definer repository
   4. run bundler in repository ($ bundle)
   5. host locally with Sinatra ($ ruby app.rb)
-  Word Definer is also hosted at https://secret-bayou-20843.herokuapp.com/

 ## Technologies Used
-  This application was built with Sinatra and hosted with Heroku.
+  This application was built with Sinatra and uses Postgresql for database management.

 ## License
   Copyright (c) 2018 Jared Clemmensen, Russell Hofvendahl